edgio-docs/edgio-docs/guides/routing.md

 The captured parameter value will be provided as an array.

-## Matching Method, Query Parameters, Cookies, and Headers
+## Matching Method, Query Parameters, Cookies, Headers, and Body

-Match can either take a URL path, or an object which allows you to match based on method, query parameters, cookies, and request headers:
+Match can either take a URL path, or an object which allows you to match based on method, query parameters, cookies, request headers, and JSON body content:

 ```js
 router.match(